How do I Avoid and Manage Blocked Nipple Pores?

 Read more about unclogging a milk duct here: Avoiding and Managing Blocked Ducts

-Our team of registered dietitians and lactation consultants is available to chat for free!
+Our team of registered dietitian nutritionists and lactation consultants is available to chat for free!
 They’re here to help on our live chat from Monday through Friday 8am-6pm (ET).
 Chat now!

 What can I do about blocked nipple pores?